rokyed/canvas-dot/README.md

 - Points and lines are now rendered in proper depth order.
 - Objects behind the camera are never rendered.

+## Point Editor

+Add `?edit` to the URL to enable the editor overlay.
+The editor lets you add new points, edit the selected point's position or color, and delete points from the list.

 Check it here: [https://rokyed.github.io/canvas-dot/](https://rokyed.github.io/canvas-dot/)